 “The ‘N’ word and why we as a race of people must stop using it”

 This is being written today because I am completely disgusted and disappointed at the level of idiocy among many of our people; those who continually try to rationalize and justify the use of the ‘N’ word.
 There is no justifiable reason for our continued use of this degrading and despicable word; a word created by our mortal enemies used to degrade, de-humanize, terrorize, disrespect our Afrikan Ancestors and by extension—us.
 Therefore, I am providing all of the necessary facts to prove why we as a race of people, must stop using it—period.
-Please read my words and contemplate them carefully.
+Please read my words and contemplate on them carefully.
 We are the only race of people on this planet that uses a term created by our mortal enemies, that was created to classify us as ‘sub-human’ and denigrate us, and we foolishly try to somehow make it a positive term.
-You never see others foolishly call themselves derogatory terms; terms created by their mortal enemies to degrade them.
+You never see other races or other ethnic groups foolishly call themselves derogatory terms; terms created by their mortal enemies to degrade them.
 You’ll never hear or see Jews call themselves such a derogatory term like, ‘Kike’, Or Japanese call themselves ‘Japs’ or ‘Slant eyes’, Or Chinese call themselves ‘Chinks’, Or Puerto Ricans call themselves ‘Spics’, or Mexicans call themselves ‘Wetbacks’, Or Arabs call themselves ‘Sand Niggas/Niggers’ or ‘Terrorists’.
 We are the only people who will try to rationalize the irrational use of this evil term.
 And try to make logical what is actually illogical.
-The only reason that Black people embrace such a negative term is that of the small sub-culture of ‘Hip Hop’ that was allowed to campaign the embracing of it, as Pop Culture, thru mainstream media.
+The only reason that Black people embrace such a negative term is that of the small sub-culture of ‘Hip Hop’ that was allowed to campaign the embracing of it, like Pop Culture, thru mainstream media.
 And to those who want to blame ‘The Blaxploitation movies’ of the 1970’s for this madness that is a false narrative.
 ‘The Blaxploitation movies’ of the 1970’s never glamorized the ‘N’ word.
 It was always used in those movies as the negative term it has always been used as.
 In the era of the Black power movement of 1960’s and 1970’s we never used that term except as fighting words.
 We always referred to each other as ‘my brother’ or ‘my sister’.
 I know this because I lived and grew up in that era.
 You see, I was born in 1954 and came of age during that turbulent time.
 That term was never used as ‘a term of endearment’.
-Anyone who says otherwise, either didn’t live in that era of the Black power movement, is misinformed, or they are lying or both.
+Anyone who says otherwise, either didn’t live in that era of the Black power movement, is misinformed, or they are lying, or both.

 This glamorizing of the ‘N’ word into a ‘term of Endearment’ was started with the ‘Gangsta Rap’ group ‘NWA’ and other ‘Rappers’ in the late 1980’s and early 1990’s.
-The small-Hats (so-called Jews), such as Jerry Heller and others, who own and control the Record industry, which includes both the Record companies and the Record labels those companies spawn, as well own all mass media, use the Weaponized Military tactics of ‘Subliminal Seduction’ and ‘Propaganda’ on us, thru the use of Mass Media i.e. print, music, movies, television, television commercials, etc. to convince us its use is okay.
+The small-Hats (so-called Jews), such as Jerry Heller and others, who own and control the Record industry, which includes both the Record companies and the subsidiary Record labels those companies spawned, as well as own all mass media, use the Weaponized Military tactics of ‘Subliminal Seduction’ and ‘Propaganda’ on us.
+This is done thru the use of Mass Media i.e. print, music, movies, television, television commercials, etc., to convince us its use is okay.
 It’s not okay now and it should never have been okay for us either.
 Many of you love these caricatures they’ve created for us.
 Many have grown up idolizing these caricatures thru ‘Subliminal Seductive’ brainwashing without realizing it.
-As a consequence, many of you who use that term now, who are now adults, have come to defend that which you loved in your youth.
+As a consequence, many of you who use that term now, and who are now adults, have come to defend that which you loved in your youth.
 How do you use this evil term, in one minute as a positive term and then in the next, use it as it was actually designed to be used?
 That is idiotic and makes no sense at all.
 How many of you have heard some brother say, ‘I’m gonna kill that ‘Nigga’?
 I’m sure many of you have heard it.
 This is what they generally say when they are going to kill a brother or sister.
 But you would never hear any of those who love to use it, say, ‘I’m gonna kill that brother’ or ‘I’m gonna kill that sister’.
 Because that is illogical.
 And you know it is.
 So, I ask that you honestly look inside yourselves and ask yourselves is the use of this term really good for us, collectively as a race of people?
 And if so, how?
 These are hard questions, we must all examine and answer honestly and with integrity, not with any emotional love for such use.

 And to those who dispute this, I ask, do you remember when ‘NWA’ and other ‘Rappers’ first released their music and how much opposition they received because of their use of it?
 If the ‘N’ word was already accepted as ‘a term of endearment’ prior to this time, there wouldn’t have been such a groundswell of opposition to them and their use of the ‘N’ word, by many of us, myself included.
 And there was a great amount of opposition from all quarters, to ‘NWA’ and other ‘Gangsta Rappers’ and their use of that term, at that time.